NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Standalone Adventures/Crown of the Kobold King/Id Ooze.md

     desc: "  An id ooze's acid damages only metal and organic materials, not stone."

   - name: "Manipulate Ooze"
-    desc: " (occult) **Frequency** once per turn\n**Effect** The id ooze manipulates the senses and impulses within a mindless ooze of the id ooze's level or lower within 30 feet, issuing it telepathic orders to undertake a specific action.
+    desc: " (occult) **Frequency** once per turn\n\n**Effect** The id ooze manipulates the senses and impulses within a mindless ooze of the id ooze's level or lower within 30 feet, issuing it telepathic orders to undertake a specific action.
 The orders must be simple, such as a directive to attack a specific target in preference to another, or to hold ground in a spot to protect a location, or even to adjust its positioning and body to form crude shapes or symbols.
 A manipulated ooze performs the direction to the best of its ability on its next turn, after which it returns to its normal behavior."

 abilities_mid:
   - name: ""